Looking for information about a WW II veteran?

 Remove the question mark and use common sense when reconstructing the email address:?super6th at verizon period net.

-NOTE: If you do send me email asking about the 212th FA or 6th AD, and I send you an answer, please have the courtesy to acknowledge the answer.
+NOTE: If you do send us email asking about 6th AD, and we send you an answer, please have the courtesy to acknowledge the response.

 placekeeper